 You’ll have several options for hiking the island.
 When you arrive on the ferry, starting at the current dock, you can walk north about a half mile to Burton’s Wharf, the original village.
 The town included a blacksmith shop, post office, general store, a tamarack railroad, a house, and a barn.

 From the visitor center, hike to the lighthouse.
-Then you can climb the 117 steps up the spiral staircase, which has landings about every 20 steps.
+The 100-foot tower makes the lighthouse visible from the mainland.
+The lighthouse operated from 1871 until the U.S. Coast Guard closed it in the late 1950s.
+You can climb 117 steps up the spiral staircase, which has landings about every 20 steps.
 From the top, you’ll have stunning views of the Manitou Passage and the mainland’s Sleeping Bear Point.
+This was the only natural harbor from Chicago to South Manitou Island.

 From the lighthouse, it’s approximately a 3-mile hike to the above-water shipwreck that ran aground in November 1960, the Francisco Morazan.
 Then stop by the Giant Cedars, also known as the Valley of the Giants.
 They’re the world’s largest cedar trees.
 Some are more than 500 years old.
 From the 400-foot perched dune, you’ll have a 360-degree view of Lake Michigan.

-Finally, check out Florence Lake, the 78-acre inland lake, just a half-mile hike from the southern edge of South Manitou Island.
+Finally, check out Florence Lake, the 78-acre inland lake with all of its natural resources, just a half-mile hike from the southern edge of South Manitou Island.

-I have some mobility challenges, but seeing the island wasn’t an issue.
+I have some mobility challenges, so backpacking was out of the question, but seeing the island wasn’t an issue.
 The Manitou Island Transit offers two different tractor-pulled wagon tours.
 The wagons have padded seats but are reminiscent of a hayride.
 The first tour includes the farm and schoolhouse, while the other covers the cedars and shipwreck.
 We stopped along the way to get out and explore a bit.
 The guide provided historical information as we toured.

 You’ll need an additional day to take both wagon tours, as the tours are between 2 and 2.5 hours.
 The day trips only offer about 4.5 hours on the island.
 You’ll be on the island around 11:30 a.m., and the tours begin at noon.